glsoftsPro/PythonForDataScience/README.md

 # Step2:

-//On Debian derivatives such as Ubuntu, use APT:
+# On Debian derivatives such as Ubuntu, use APT:

-# $ sudo apt-get install python3
+$ sudo apt-get install python3

-//On Red Hat and derivatives, use yum:
+# On Red Hat and derivatives, use yum:

-# $ sudo yum install python
+$ sudo yum install python

-//On SUSE and derivatives, use zypper:
+# On SUSE and derivatives, use zypper:

-# $ sudo zypper install python3
+$ sudo zypper install python3

-Step3: Open Terminel or Command Prompt and check if python installed correctly or not.
+# Step3: Open Terminel or Command Prompt and check if python installed correctly or not.

-# $ Python --version
+$ Python --version

 So we are completed with setuping python environment in our computers.

 # Install Python Dependencies required for DataScience.
 Here I mentioned some python mechine learning libraries for DataScience.

-Step1: Install Python Pip.
+# Step1: Install Python Pip.

-# $ pip install -U pip
+$ pip install -U pip

-Step2: Install python dependencies.
+# Step2: Install python dependencies.